-As the hard water flows through your plumbing, the minerals in the water will create scale inside your pipes.
+As the water flows through your plumbing, the minerals in the water will create a scale inside your pipes.
 The buildup of the minerals may not have serious effects at first, but you will notice reduced water flow from your faucets.
-This can become a serious problem which can lead to a complete blockage and expensive plumbing repair bill.
+This can become a serious problem which can lead to complete blockage and expensive plumbing repair bill.

 3. Laundry Problems

 When washing your clothes, you typically use more laundry soap if there is a lot of minerals in your water.
 Hard water doesn’t lather very easily, thus causing you to use more detergent, shampoo, and bar soaps.
 The hard water can cause your clothing to be stiff, not to mention causing some clothing to stain.
 Hard water can make your expensive clothes, towels, and bedding wear out prematurely and can cost up to three times more in laundry soap expenses.

 As mentioned before, hard water does not lather very well.
 Consumers may use more of their personal care products to get a good lather.
 This reaction is due to the minerals in the water interacting with the soap.
 If you have hard water, you may be spending more money on personal care products than you should.